 This guide explains how to upload documents to Raydocs for extraction using the API.
-The process involves two steps: uploading the file to temporary storage, then associating it with an extraction session.
+The process involves three steps: getting a signed URL, uploading the file to temporary storage, then associating it with an extraction session.

 Upload Flow Overview